Sanchay-T/open-code-blocks/README.md

 source .venv/bin/activate
 pip install -e .
 cp .env.example .env  # then add GITHUB_TOKEN, CLAUDE_API_KEY, etc.

+# Tip: .env auto-discovery
+# ob1 will look for the nearest .env (and fall back to `gh auth token`),
+# so once you drop your keys into /path/to/open-code-blocks/.env you can
+# run commands from any subdirectory without re-exporting secrets.

 # Claude Agent SDK prerequisites (Node CLI)
 npm install -g @anthropic-ai/claude-code